 Ultimate Girl’s Guide to Spain Travel!

-Thanks for reading the “Ultimate Girl’s Guide to Spain Travel!”
-Spain is a large country, with many distinct & diverse regions…& we’re just scratching the surface in this article for potential travel destinations.
+Thanks for reading this guide to travel in Spain.
+This is a large country, with many diverse regions…& we’re just scratching the surface of it here.
 Also ~ don’t forget to visit Spain’s beautiful & highly underrated neighbor: Portugal.
-It’s the 3rd safest country in the world, & is another great, relaxed place for female travelers ~ & one of my favorite countries!
+It’s the third safest country in the world, & offers another great, relaxed place for female travelers ~ it’s one of my favorite countries!

 xoxo Noelia